 - Improper use of the cruise control system may result in loss of control, which could lead to an accident.
 Do not activate the cruise control system in heavy traffic, poor weather conditions, or among winding, slippery, hilly, rough or gravel roads. - When traveling uphill or downhill, the cruise control system may not be able to maintain the set cruising speed. - To prevent accidentally activating the cruise control system, turn it off when not in use.
-Make sure that the cruise control system indicator light "%" is off.
+Make sure that the cruise control system indicator light """ is off.

-- 1. Cruise control setting indicator light "sm" - 2.
-Cruise control system indicator light "%"
+- 1. Cruise control setting indicator light "m" - 2.
+Cruise control system indicator light ""

-- Cruise control/YVSL setting switch "RES+" - 2.
-Cruise control/YVSL power switch " Control of the control of th - 3.
+- 1. Cruise control/YVSL setting switch "RES+" - 2.
+Cruise control/YVSL power switch " - 3.
 Cruise control/YVSL setting switch "SET-"